 The student begins with the screen in this mode to set up a list of prioritized courses with alternatives and free time requests.

-Click on the magnifying glass to get to the Course Finder screen for more information about possible courses.
+Click on the magnifying glass icon to get to the Course Finder screen for more information about possible courses.

-To move a line with a course and its alternatives one line up or one line down, click on the appropriate arrow at the end of the line.
+To move a line with a course and its alternatives one line up or one line down, click on the appropriate arrow

-Table of alternative courses in the order of priority.
+Table of substitute courses in the order of priority.
 These alternatives will be used if some of the courses from the Courses table and their alternatives cannot be scheduled (due to conflicts with higher priority courses or because they are full already).

 The Personal Schedule mode of the Student Scheduling Assistant screen presents a list of classes with their assigned times and rooms to which further changes can be made.
 The user can click on any class and get to the Alternatives screen where there are options for change (if any change is possible) - for example, to take a course at a different time or in a different location.